New training program

 Session 7

-Multi-agent systems and orchestration
+Multi-agent systems: design and orchestration

-Limits, risks, and good practices
+Risks, limits, and good design practices

 Session 8

-Final project presentation
+Final project and organizational adoption

-Adoption plan for the next 4 to 8 weeks
+Concrete adoption plan for the following weeks

 Final project